 Colorado’s Complicated Relationship with Heat-Related Illness

 At first glance, you might not think of Colorado as a high-risk place for heat stroke and other heat-related illness.
 While it may not compare to some of the hottest and most humid places in the United States, the unique geography and climate of the Rocky Mountain region puts us at higher risk for heat stroke and heat-related illnesses than many people assume.
 And that alone is dangerous.
-Here’s what you should know about the local risks associated with heat-related illness.
+You should know about the local risks associated with heat-related illness.
+But first and foremost, you should know that we have multiple urgent care locations throughout the Denver and Boulder metro areas.
+For extended hours, visit our Aurora urgent care clinic.
+We can help with non-emergency symptoms for dehydration and heat-related illness.

 Altitude and Elevation Change